harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 Vdirsyncer is very good at this.
 However, the providers are all stupid.
 And by providers I mean google.

-I don’t know who made google contacts api, or why but they have made one of the dumbest decisions I have seen in awhile.
+I don’t know who made google contacts api, or why,  but they have made one of the dumbest decisions I have seen in awhile.

 The vcard spec is pretty flexible, annoyingly so.
 You can kind of do anything you want.
 And many providers do.
 This is also why it is awesome.